Se habla español

 Navigating the figures and characters on your vehicle’s tires can be challenging.
 These inscriptions, known as tire codes, are fundamental in identifying the exact dimensions and types of tires compatible with your vehicle.

-To ensure your vehicle runs smoothly and stays safe, having the right size tires is essential.
-Calculating the correct wheel offset is necessary to get your tires in the correct position and ensure your vehicle performs at its best.
+Having the right size tires ensures your vehicle runs smoothly and stays safe.
+Calculating the correct wheel offset is necessary to get your tires in the proper position and ensure your car performs at its best.

 Let’s examine a detailed exploration of each segment within the tire code to improve your understanding: